malihegoli1322/AutonoDES/README.md

 # AutonoDES

-**AutonoDES** stands for **A Discrete Event Simulation Platform for Safety Scrutiny of Autonomous Mining Systems**.
+**AutonoDES** stands for **A Discrete Event Simulation Platform for Safety Assessment of Autonomous Mining Systems**.
 This project aims to provide a user-friendly simulation software that enables safety analysis for mixed-fleet (manned and autonomous) mining operations.

 The platform allows mining engineers and planners to run what-if analyses and examine how different policies or operational scenarios affect safety and productivity.
 Unlike general-purpose simulation tools, **AutonoDES** is designed specifically to support safety evaluations in autonomous haulage systems (AHS).